THE HEALTH CARE LAW

 WHAT HAPPENS IF I DON’T GET HEALTH CARE INSURANCE?

 Those who can afford but do not buy health care insurance will face penalties of $95 a year or up to 1% of their yearly income, whichever is greater.
 By 2016, the penalties rise to $695 or 2.5% of their yearly income.
-For families, the penalty is up to $285 in 2014, but will rise to $2,085 or 2.5% of their yearly income in 2016.
+For families, the penalty is up to $285 in 2014, but will rise to $2,085 or 2.5% of their yearly income in 2016 and 2017.
 Penalties will be collected by the Internal Revenue Service via annual tax returns.

 TAX PENALTIES FOR FAILURE TO GET HEALTH INSURANCE